Herd Mentality (party game)

 Herd Mentality is a party game published in 2020 by Big Potato Games.
-The goal of the game is be the first person to get 8 points.
+The goal of the game is to be the first person to get 8 points.

 Gameplay

 A card is drawn that has a subjective question like "what is the best sauce?".
-The players have give an answer that is the same as everyone else's. if your answer is in the majority, you get a "cow" (points).
+The players have to try to give an answer that is the same as everyone else's.
+If a player's answer is in the majority, that player gets a "cow" (points).
 If everyone's answer is the same, except from one, that player gets a "pink cow".
 If they have the cow, they can't win.
 This is done until someone gets 8 points.

 Reception

 Benjamin Abbott of GamesRadar+, rated the game 4/5 stars, writing that "You won't find a better ice-breaker" and that "Herd Mentality is perfect for starting conversations".
 Keith Stuart of The Guardian, said "It's a really lighthearted game that ends up telling you a lot about people's likes and dislikes".
 Clayton Ashley of Polygon, said "[...] it's a whole lot of fun discovering how everyone approaches the questions in the game".